hkrdrm/reactCarousel/README.md

 # reactCarousel
 React Component that auto builds your bootstrap carousel

-I'm using php to pull a list image locations from a wordpress database and spitting out into json string like this:
+I'm using php to pull a list image locations that contain the word "promo" in the filename from a wordpress database and spitting it out into json string.

-echo "<script>var images = " . json_encode($promo) . "</script>";

-you could just as easily plugin a static list or whatever.
+You could just as easy a create static list.
+I just needed a way to dynamically build a carousel based on what someone uploads to the wordpress site.

-Just put this give the html file a div to post to and react does the rest.
+Just give the html page div with id=slides and your ready to go.

-<div id="slides"></div>